okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-direct-auth-grants/main/coobov/nutrition.md

 <ApiLifecycle access="ea" />
 <ApiLifecycle access="ie" />

-Use this guide to implement a direct authentication out-of-band (OOB) flow for your app in Okta.
+Use this guide to implement a direct authentication out-of-band (OOB) flow for your app.
 The guide uses Okta Verify Push with the Okta Verify authenticator.

 ---